Cauchemare/Light_FAMD/README.md

 ```
 ###	Correspondence-Analysis: CA

-ca=CA(n_components=2, n_iter=10, copy=True, check_input=True, random_state=None,
+**CA**(n_components=2, n_iter=10, copy=True, check_input=True, random_state=None,
                  engine='auto'):

 **Args:**
--`n_components` (int): The number of principal components to compute.
+- `n_components` (int): The number of principal components to compute.
--`copy` (bool): Whether to perform the computations inplace or not.
+- `copy` (bool): Whether to perform the computations inplace or not.
--`check_input` (bool): Whether to check the consistency of the inputs or not.
+- `check_input` (bool): Whether to check the consistency of the inputs or not.
--`engine`(string):"auto":randomized_svd,"fbpca":Facebook's randomized SVD implementation
+- `engine`(string):"auto":randomized_svd,"fbpca":Facebook's randomized SVD implementation
--`random_state`(int, RandomState instance or None, optional (default=None):The seed of the -pseudo random number generator to use when shuffling the data.
+- `random_state`(int, RandomState instance or None, optional (default=None):The seed of the -pseudo random number generator to use when shuffling the data.
 If int, random_state is the seed used by the random number generator; If RandomState instance, random_state is the random number generator; If None, the random number generator is the RandomState instance used by np.random.

 Return ndarray (M,k),M:Number of samples,K:Number of components.